Wheeler Centre Hot Desk Fellowships 2020

 - City of Literature calendar

 In addition, Hot Desk Fellowships introduce emerging writers and their work to the public – we will feature all our writers and their projects on our website, as well as in a special Hot Desk Edition of The Next Big Thing series.
-In 2018, several of our Hot Desk fellows were approached by publishers and agents interested in their work, with many alumni having been published since their involvement in the program.
+In 2019, several of our Hot Desk fellows were approached by publishers and agents interested in their work, with many alumni having been published since their involvement in the programme.

 Join a community of creativity, as well as having the productive space of a desk of your own.

 Applications for 2020 Hot Desk Fellowships are now closed.
 Successful applicants will be announced on Monday 20 April 2020 via the Wheeler Centre website.

 Applications have closed for 2020.
 Hot Desk Fellowships will take place during the intake periods below: